What about overlap with other volunteer monitoring projects?

-Each summer we deliver presentations and training workshops for groups that are interested in participating in the atlas.
-Presentations provide an overview of the local reptiles and amphibians, techniques and tips to surveying for them and general information on the atlas project.
-Training workshops are intended for groups of at least 10 people and provide hands-on training while surveying an area of local interest.
-Please contact John Urquhart at firstname.lastname@example.org to find out more about these opportunities.
+Through our network of volunteer atlas area coordinators, we can provide presentations and training workshops for groups that are interested in participating in the atlas.
+Presentations give an overview of local species, tips and techniques to do surveys, and general information about the atlas.
+Workshops are intended for groups of at least 10 people and provide hands-on training while surveying a local area.
+Please email firstname.lastname@example.org to find out more about these opportunities.

-Laminated reptile and amphibian ID cards are available from Ontario Nature by contacting John Urquhart at email@example.com.
+Laminated reptile and amphibian identification cards are available from Ontario Nature by contacting email@example.com.